 Finally a word of advice: Plan your language courses early in your college career to avoid time conflicts with other courses required for your major at a later stage.
 Language classes can help you structure and maintain a daily routine, which can be very helpful in your hectic first year.
 They can also help you anchor your place in college by building close relationships both with the instructor and with your classmates.
 Language skills open new doors and prepare you to take advantage of study-abroad opportunities.

 Who needs to take the online self-placement exam?

-- Anyone who wants to continue studying a language in which they have previous experience and wants to know what level is appropriate for them.
+- Any incoming First Year or Transfer Student who wants to continue studying a language in which they have previous experience and wants to know what level is appropriate for them.

 - If you plan to start a language you have never studied before, you do not need to take the placement or proficiency exam.
 Just register for the 101 course in the language that interests you.